-- Park Phase PT samples hourly, low-power Pressure-Temperature measurements acquired while the float drifts at Park Depth. - Low resolution PTS samples Pressure-Temperature-Salinity measurements collected according to the Depth Table (see "Pressure Table for PTS Samples").
-These samples are acquired while the float is deeper than the Continuous profile activation pressure, Parameter Mc. - High resolution PTS samples 2-dbar bin averages of continuous (1 Hz) Pressure-Temperature-Salinity measurements.
-These samples are acquired while the float is shallower than the Continuous profile activation pressure, Parameter Mc. - GPS fixes location fix acquired when the float surfaces. - Biographical and engineering data float information acquired at various times during the profile cycle.
+- Park Phase PT samples hourly, low-power Pressure-Temperature measurements acquired while the float drifts at Park Depth. - Low resolution PTSO samples Pressure-Temperature-Salinity_Oxygen measurements collected according to the Depth Table (see "Pressure Table for PTS Samples").
+These samples are acquired while the float is deeper than the Continuous profile activation pressure, Parameter Mc.
+Low resolution spot sampling in the deep water was implemented as an energy savings measure. - Low resolution PO samples: This firmware was designed for iridium floats with an Aanderaa optode oxygen sensor.
+Optode samples are collected at predetermined pressures.
+Low resolution PO samples continue to be collected even when high resolution PTS data are being collected. - High resolution PTS samples 2-dbar bin averages of continuous (1 Hz) Pressure-Temperature-Salinity measurements.
+These samples are acquired while the float is shallower than the Continuous profile activation pressure, Parameter Mc.
+In continuous profiling mode, the CTD samples at 1Hz and stores the data for later binning and averaging. - GPS fixes location fix acquired when the float surfaces. - Biographical and engineering data float information acquired at various times during the profile cycle.